Tyrosinemia type I: Management

 The primary treatment for type 1 tyrosinemia is nitisinone and restriction of tyrosine in the diet.
 Nitisinone inhibits the conversion of 4-OH phenylpyruvate to homogentisic acid by 4-Hydroxyphenylpyruvate dioxygenase, the second step in tyrosine degradation.
 By inhibiting this enzyme, the accumulation of the fumarylacetoacetate is prevented.
 Previously, liver transplantation was the primary treatment option and is still used in patients in whom nitisinone fails.

 Clinical treatment of HT1 relies on medications and strict regulation of diet.
 Nitisinone and dietary restrictions that decrease the amount of tyrosine and phenylalaine absorbed from the GI tract during protein digestion are used in combination as therapeutic measures that control the disease state if they are continued indefinitely.
 If not, there is a lack of control over the disease, resulting in continued liver and kidney damage, contributing to organ failure and death.
 In this case, a liver transplant may be required.
 Levels of SA are monitored throughout treatment in order to assess treatment effectiveness.

 Diet

 The prescribed diet for treatment of HT1 is low in protein.
-Patients received amino acid supplements lacking tyrosine and phenylalanine in order to acquire sufficient protein.
+Patients received amino acid supplements lacking tyrosine and phenylalanine, most often by drinking a specially engineered formula, in order to acquire sufficient protein.
 It is recommended that tyrosine levels remain below 500 μmol/L. Phenylalnine is the precursor to tyrosine.
 The ideology behind maintaining low tyrosine levels is two-fold.
 Firstly, it prevents the toxic metabolic intermediates from accumulating as a result of the dysfunctional tyrosine metabolic pathway.
 Prior to the introduction of nitisinone, this was the main treatment measure.
 Secondly, the mechanism of action of nitisinone is prevention of any tyrosine metabolism, thus it is important to prevent tyrosine from accumulating.
 Dietary protein consumption while taking nitisinone can also lead to side effects affecting the ocular system, which are easily reversed by removing protein from the diet.